mdu2017/food-truck-finder/README.md

 # Readme
-This is the petfinder sample application.
+This is the food truck finder sample application.

 ## Running The Project
 ### Elastic Search